 Due to the way the NEF manages its business, most administrative and capital expenses are centralised.
-The NEF's organisational income statement in Annexure A, provides the split of expenses.
+We are therefore not in a position to provide the required cost split per programme.

 8.2 Programme 2: Strategic Projects Fund

 The Strategic Projects Fund will facilitate the acquisition of equity in large strategic projects where the NEF assumes the role of BEE partner.